geekyvin/robo-cleaner-backend/README.md

 java -jar build/libs/marshmellow-0.1.0.jar
 ```

-Open postman and send the post request to run the code to http://localhost:8080/api/robot/clean
+Open postman and send the below JSON in post request to run the code to http://localhost:8080/api/robot/clean

 ```console
 {